Intro to Documentary

 - Multi-platform: perfect for documentaries

-Plus, many practical exercises planned to get students out of their seats and thinking on their feet.
+This course involves lecture,screening and discussion and some practical exercises planned to get you out of your seats and thinking on their feet.

 ***DISCLAIMER*** AFTRS reserves the right to cancel any course for any reason at any time.
 In the event of a course being cancelled a full refund of course fees will be provided.
 If a participant wishes to withdraw from a course, they may do so up to 15 days before the course commences and get a full refund.
 Cancellations 14 days or less before course commencement will incur a fee.
 For more information on AFTRS Open's policies, including refund policies, please see our policies page .